UPDATE 1-Finland says government's data network hit by severe hacking

 "I can confirm there has been a severe and large hacking in the ministry's data network," he told reporters on Thursday in a hastily-arranged news conference after private broadcaster MTV3 reported the hacking incident.

 He declined to comment on suspects.
-MTV3 had earlier said, citing unidentified sources, that Chinese and Russian intelligence agents may have been involved.
+MTV3 had earlier said, citing indentified sources, that Chinese and Russian intelligence agents may have been involved.

 The report said they had gained access to its network for years and seem to have targeted communications between Finnish and European Union officials.
 Tuomioja said there was no exposure of the most highly classified information.